 1. How many people are travelling?
 A group of friends or a family need a seat for each passenger.
 (And their own comfy bed.)

 2. How long are you travelling for?
 The longer the journey, the more creature comforts you might want to think about.

 3.Weather – do you need to be fully winterised?
-Some motorhomes, like the Wilderness fleet, are fully four season campers, meaning they come with indepedent heating, and are well insulated.
+Some motorhomes, are fully four season campers, meaning they come with indepedent heating, and are well insulated.
 If you are freedom camping in the South Island through winter, and in fact a lot of autumn and spring, this is a must.
 We also pioneered the idea of a bathroom that converts to a drying room, originally intended for wet winter clothes but it’s proven just as handy in summer and is now included in all our new generation motorhomes.

 4. Think about the on board amenities.
 Having a bathroom is one of the great motorhome benefits (and a point of much discussion on travel forums).
 Do you want the full service bathroom with hot shower or can you make do with a more basic camp toilet?
 All Wilderness vehicles come with either a built-in toilet and shower or a portable camping toilet and solar shower.